Skip to main content

 Success check

-Measurements are recorded before the item leaves the capture setup, either from AR prefill (Pro) or manual entry in details (non-Pro).
+• Measurements are recorded and reviewed before the item leaves the capture setup.

 Tips

-Fill the details fields for each item before send so desktop review has complete product context.
+• Fill useful details for each item before send so desktop review has complete product context.

 Advanced settings